 If you are having trouble with the power and are trying to close the garage from outside after opening it, never attempt to pull the emergency cord to close it again.

 The weight of the garage door may crash down, potentially hurting anyone under it.

 Simply ease it down or leave it open until the power is resolved.

 If these are not possible, ask for help from an expert technician.

 To keep your garage functioning properly, make a habit of making sure the roller, as well as the chain, are lubricated.

 The lubrication allows the parts to last longer and prevent rubbing off on each other.

 Always check the product’s manual and study the system before attempting to work on the door on your own.

 Hope you enjoyed our article titled How To Open a Garage Door Manually.
 Besides "How To Open a Garage Door Manually", feel free to browse our blog for more great content.
-Garage Door Repair Mississauga Fixadoor.
+Fixadoor Garage Doors.